 EMS providers use a variety of prescribed medications when caring for their patients in the prehospital arena.
 Pharmaceuticals range from basic medications such as oxygen and oral glucose, to more complex drugs that can be lifesaving.

 For many decades these medications were plentiful and in seemingly endless supply.
 However, in the past decade, national drug shortages have affected EMS systems significantly, causing field providers and system administrators to consider multiple alternative methods of maintaining, administering and obtaining prehospital medications.

 EMS medications are prescribed by a physician and are delivered by field providers under medical protocols.
 These and other medications are regulated by the U.S. Food and Drug Administration (FDA), which dictates the conditions that medications are created, manufactured and distributed.
 These regulations are designed to protect the health and welfare of the American public.

 Many of the medications delivered in the prehospital field are inexpensive to manufacture.
 Ironically, this may be one of the reasons why these drugs are in short supply, as poor profitability is a major consideration in manufacturing.
 In turn, this results in fewer companies making the medications, resulting in decreasing volume production.
 Other factors include quality control issues that delay manufacturer, as well as delays caused by drug component shortages.

-The Obama administration and the FDA have worked with groups affected by the pharmaceutical shortages and have implemented several regulations that have slowed the problem.
+The executive branch and the FDA have worked with groups affected by the pharmaceutical shortages and have implemented several regulations that have slowed the problem.
 However, problems with prehospital drug availability continue to exist.
-The FDA maintains a list of medications that are, or will be in short supply.
+The FDA maintains a list of medications that are or will be in short supply.